openUC2/openUC2.github.io/docs/05_ImSwitch/Advanced/01_Installation/Native.md

-# ImSwitch Native Python Installation
+# ImSwitch Native Python Installation (With QT GUI)

 This guide covers installing ImSwitch directly on your system using Python, suitable for development and advanced users who need full control over the installation.